Monday, December 18, 2023

 Monday, November 6, 2023

-Donald Trump's provocational efforts have now moved to revolutionizing higher education through a national on-line university.
+In addition to Project 2025, Trump has proposed revolutionizing higher education through a national on-line university.
 Skeptics say that, even if he is able to gain reelection, the proposed university will end up like "the wall" - a promise unfulfilled.
 The strategy to fund it is to use taxes on college and university endowments that are larger than $500,000 to redirect to the new higher education option.

-In proposing the national on-line university Trump is planting a flag that addresses multiple points of dissatisfaction that he has, some of which are shared by his electoral base.
-The issues that are wrapped into the proposal include: cost, recognizing prior learning, expanding access, replacing "radical left" accreditors (dismantling DEI), and uprooting "wokeness."
+Project 2025 and the national on-line university are designed to addresses multiple points of dissatisfaction that are expressed by his electoral base.
+The issues that are wrapped into them include: cost, recognizing prior learning, expanding access, replacing "radical left" accreditors (dismantling DEI), and uprooting "wokeness."

 The Hamas and Israel war added fuel to the fire of anti-wokeness with higher education institutions attempting to navigate the ground of allowing expression of different views in the face of attempts to silence any advocacy for Palestine as anti-semitic.
 It is easy to conclude that Trump might have observed DeSantis' attack on higher education in Florida as an indication that having a higher education strategy as part of his platform could pay dividends.
 DeSantis' assault has taken on many of the same issues that Trump champions.